VillageSQL is a drop-in replacement for MySQL with extensions.

 Choosing a UUID version

-UUID_VERSION(uuid) returns the version number of any UUID — useful for validating IDs arriving from external systems.
+UUID_VERSION(uuid) returns the version number of a stored UUID — useful for routing IDs by version.
+It accepts a UUID value or a string literal, which is converted implicitly — but an invalid string raises ERROR 1525 instead of returning 0 or NULL, so it is not the tool for screening untrusted text; use UUID_IS_VALID() below for that.
 UUID_COMPARE(uuid1, uuid2) returns -1, 0, or 1 for explicit ordering logic.
 For a broader look at when to use UUIDs versus other primary key approaches, see Choosing a Primary Key Strategy.

 UUID vs. Auto-Increment